khulnasoft-bot/github-actions-sandbox/docs/en/docs/tutorial/dependencies/index.md

 common_parameters --> read_users
 ```

-This way you write shared code once and **FastAPI** takes care of calling it for your *path operations*.
+This way you write shared code once and **ReadyAPI** takes care of calling it for your *path operations*.

 !!! check
-    Notice that you don't have to create a special class and pass it somewhere to **FastAPI** to "register" it or anything similar.
+    Notice that you don't have to create a special class and pass it somewhere to **ReadyAPI** to "register" it or anything similar.

-    You just pass it to `Depends` and **FastAPI** knows how to do the rest.
+    You just pass it to `Depends` and **ReadyAPI** knows how to do the rest.

 ## Share `Annotated` dependencies